backdrop-contrib/slick/README.txt

 - Media, to have fairly variant slides: image, video, audio.
 - Field collection, to have more complex layout with Media.
 - Color field, to colorize slide background invidually.
-- Block reference to have more complex slide content for Full screen/width skins.
+- Block reference to have more complex slide content for Fullscreen/width skins.
 - Entity translation, to have translated file and translate links with Media.